-As a postdoctoral fellow in the Stevens lab, Nicole has several areas of research that she pursing, with a broad focus on the role of glia in development, aging, and disease.
+As a postdoctoral fellow in the Stevens lab, Nicole has several areas of research that she is pursuing, with a broad focus on the role of glia in development, aging, and disease.
 Microglia contribute to developmental and disease-associated synaptic pruning.
 To better understand the underlying neuronal cues contributing to microglial synaptic recognition, we discovered that localized exposure of the ‘eat me’ signal phosphatidylserine occurs in a developmentally regulated manner.
 She is continuing to follow up on our initial findings, exploring upstream mechanisms of phosphatidylserine exposure and how neuronal activity affects this, and whether aberrant phosphatidylserine exposure contributes to neurodegeneration.
 In addition to studying the role of neuronal and microglial interactions involved in synaptic pruning, she is also interested in uncovering novel roles of glia and glial-derived factors across development and aging.
 The microglial-derived complement protein C1q has demonstrated roles in developmental and disease synaptic pruning, but was also found to have age-specific effects on synaptic plasticity and cognitive function.
 To better understand the potentially unique roles synaptic C1q may have, she conducted C1qIP/mass spec experiments to identify C1q protein interaction networks.
 From these experiments, she developed several hypotheses that she isactively exploring.

 Nader is interested in understanding the links between microglial inflammation, endolysosomal dysfunction, and neurodegeneration using human stem cell models.
 He is developing new tools to characterize changes in the microglial proteome in order to define a new set of biomarkers for microglial disease states.

 Neuroimmunology and Development